Many people want to stop smoking by themselves, and at the Stop Smoking Service we’re happy to offer as much or as little support as you need.

 Nicotine isn’t dangerous, it doesn’t cause cancer, and outside of cigarettes, it isn’t addictive.

 There are a variety of products available including nicotine replacement therapy (NRT) and e-cigarettes, which can provide the nicotine your body requires in a safe and non-addictive way.
 Other medications such as Champix can also alleviate withdrawal symptoms.
+E-cigarettes are currently one of the most popular methods people are choosing to quit smoking.
+South Tees Stop Smoking Service is an e-cigarette friendly Stop Smoking Service.
+Find a specialist vape shop near you.

 I give permission for the Stop Smoking Service to store my information and contact me to offer advice, and contact me again after four weeks for monitoring purposes.